smouksassi/ggquickeda/README.md

     + **Factor to merge (1):** Check the boxes of categories you want to pool together.
     + **Factor to merge (n...):** If user  click the + Merge another group it will create a new field to iteratively merge categories of interest.
 * **Recode/Reorder Categories**
 This subtab is dynamic in the sense that the user can add/remove variables.
 Once a non-numeric variable is selected another field with the current variable levels will be generated.
 The user can reorder the levels using drag and drop and/or edit a level by hitting Backspace and typing in a new character string.
-Note that the order chosen here might not be reflected on the yvalues a separate subtab after stacking is provided for this **Reorder Facets or axis Levels**
+Note that the order chosen here will not be reflected on the yvalues/xvalues and a separate subtab after stacking is provided for this **Reorder Facets or axis Levels**
 * **Combine Two Variables**
 This enables the user to select two categorical variables Var1 with levels(V1L1,V1L2) and Var2 with levels(V2L1,V2L2) to generate a new variable named Var1_Var2 with levels V1L1_V2L1, V1L1_V2L2, V1L2_V2L1, V1L2_V2L2 and so on.
 * **Filters**